Yawi-1/Yawi-1/README.md

 # 💫 About Me:
-## 🔭 I’m a MERN Stack Web Developer.
+## 🔭 I’m a FullStack Web Developer.

 ## 🌐 Socials: